 The Walk Free Foundation & ILO

 The vast majority of victims of trafficking come from backgrounds of poverty.
-Impoverished women and girls are especially susceptible to traffickers’ schemes of deception because the desperation of their economic situation makes them (or their parents or caretakers) more willing to take risks – so they are more likely to accept a perpetrators’ fraudulent job offer or insincere marriage proposal, to move to another location or migrate to another country, or to believe other deceptive techniques criminals use to entrap victims.
+Impoverished women and girls are especially susceptible to traffickers’ schemes of deception.
+Because of their desperate economic situation, they (or their parents or caretakers) are more willing to take risks—so they are more likely to accept fraudulent job offers or insincere marriage proposals from traffickers, to move to another location or migrate to another country, or to believe other deceptive techniques criminals use to entrap victims.